Injection Molding Wall Thickness: Uniform Walls Thickness Guide

 • Balanced shear stress

 Another way to achieve uniform injection molding wall thickness is to balance the shear stress within the part.
-This can be done by using a thicker material in the areas that experience the highest pressure.
+This can be done using a thicker material in the areas that experience the highest pressure.

 • Improved gating